Bokeh comes from the Japanese word boke (ボケ), which means “blur.”

 The nonprofit Center for Sustainable Journalism aims to discover innovative ways to produce financially sustainable, high quality and ethically sound journalism via applied research, collaborations and advancing innovative projects.

-Our two sister publications are Youth Today and the Juvenile Justice Information Exchange.
-Both sites publish stories that cover many different topic areas and have extensive resource hubs that include free downloads!
-You can stay up-to-date on new stories by signing up for each site’s free newsletters.
-In our Bokeh Focus Stories section, we republish photojournalism selections from our sister sites we know will be interesting to our readers.
+Our three sister publications are Youth Today, the Juvenile Justice Information Exchange and Fresh Take Georgia.
+These sites publish stories that cover many different topic areas.
+Both Youth Today and JJIE have extensive resource hubs that include free downloads!
+You can stay up-to-date on new stories by signing up for each site’s free newsletters or new story notifications.
+In our Bokeh Focus Stories and Galleries sections, we republish photojournalism selections from our sister sites we know will be interesting to our readers.

 Youth Today is the only independent, internationally distributed digital media publication that is read by thousands of professionals in the youth service field.